 Yes, however doing this needs a separate license.
 This license is for a Power Apps portal that’s open for anyone to access; you simply pay for the number of times the app is to be used.

 There’s a lot of support out there to help you in using Power Apps.
-Microsoft provides thorough and easy-to-follow documentation on the different Power Apps features.
-If you need more personalised help, there’s a thriving Power Apps online community where you can connect with experts and peers who can help you find the answers you need.
-For any technical issues, you can receive Microsoft support through Office 365, and you can purchase support days from companies who specialise in Power Apps.
+Microsoft provides thorough and easy-to-follow documentation on the different features.
+If you need more personalised help, there’s a thriving online community where you can connect with experts and peers who can help you find the answers you need.
+For any technical issues, you can receive Microsoft support through Office 365, and you can purchase support days from companies.

 Yes – there are many ways Power Apps has been integrated into SharePoint.
 You can:

-- Can I display dashboards from Power BI in Power Apps?
+Can I display dashboards from Power BI in my apps?

-Power BI has been integrated into Power Apps.
+Yes.
 The most common use here is to show tiles from Power BI dashboards within Power Apps.
-You can also use Power Apps to collect data that feeds the Power BI dashboards – with the results displaying within the app, making it an all-in-one solution which saves you time and lets you work more productively.
+You can also use it to collect data that feeds the Power BI dashboards – with the results displaying within the app, making it an all-in-one solution which saves you time and lets you work more productively.

 Have any other questions around Power Apps or the Microsoft Power Platform?
 Join our dedicated LinkedIn community for digital professionals and find the answers you’re looking for.

 Microsoft Power Apps can offer a lot of benefits for businesses of any size.
 They can help streamline your processes, manage data, and collaborate more effectively.
-Whether you’ve already started working with Power Apps or are just considering if it’ll be the right choice for your organisation, we can help.
+Whether you’ve already started working with it or are just considering if it’ll be the right choice for your organisation, we can help.

 Our specialist team are here to provide expert advice on how Power Apps can help you meet your business goals – and we can work with you on implementation, strategy, training, employee adoption, support, and more.